 Because dogs pick up pollen and dust on their fur during walks or play, regular bathing with a gentle, hypoallergenic shampoo can wash away these irritating particles.
 Opt for natural, fragrance-free shampoos with soothing ingredients like oatmeal, aloe vera, or chamomile to calm the skin and reduce itchiness.
 Bathing not only reduces allergen build-up but also cools your dog in hot weather and helps prevent hotspots.

-If baths aren’t convenient daily, wiping your dog with a damp cloth or sponge after outdoor activities can also be very effective in removing allergens.
+If baths are not convenient daily, wiping your dog with a damp cloth or sponge after outdoor activities can also be very effective in removing allergens.

 Allergens often collect around sensitive areas such as eyes, ears, and paws.
 Gently wiping your dog's eyes with a clean, damp cloth a couple of times daily can remove pollen and reduce irritation.
 Your vet may prescribe specific eye drops for itchy or watery eyes; only use these under veterinary advice.

 Similarly, keeping ears clean by trimming excess hair and wiping out dirt or pollen can help prevent allergic reactions and infections.
-Don’t forget the paws; these pick up grass, pollen, and other allergens.
 Cleaning between toes and paws after walks helps reduce allergen exposure and discourages licking or chewing that can aggravate skin problems.

 Creating an allergen-minimised home space is invaluable.
 Regular vacuuming of carpets, washing your dog's bedding and toys weekly, and cleaning floors reduces pollen, dust mites, and other irritants indoors.
 Using air purifiers or filters can additionally lower airborne allergens like pollen and mould spores, particularly during peak allergy season.